Flights to Kilimanjaro and Tanzania

 In addition to the above there are the local airlines including Precision Air, a subsidiary of Kenya Airways and one that most people use to get around the rest of Tanzania and Kenya; Rwandair, which serves that country; the local budget airline fastjet which connects Kili with Dar es Salaam and Entebbe in Uganda; and a host of smaller airlines, many connecting Kili and northern Tanzania with Zanzibar.

 If you can’t find anything suitable, do try Nairobi Airport, which is just an hour’s flight from Kilimanjaro Airport or six hours by shuttle bus to Arusha, where many of the trekking companies are based.
 Flights to Nairobi can be slightly cheaper – there is more competition and more choice – and it’s a good way of seeing a bit of the region before heading up it’s highest mountain.
+Please see the following page for more details on flights to Nairobi.

-A cheap flight to Kilimanjaro from London with KLM via Amsterdam will set you back a minimum of £450 (though can rise to £1000), while for Dar the determined may be able to find one from around £420.
+Cheap flights to Kilimanjaro from London with KLM via Amsterdam will set you back a minimum of £450 (though can rise to £1000), while for Dar the determined may be able to find one from around £420.